Published: 11th April 2019

-Folláin Preserves – a premium Irish food producer - intends to go global after working with Beatson Clark to rebrand its glass packaging.
+Folláin Preserves – a premium Irish food producer - intends to go global after working with Beatson Clark and David Fitz Design to rebrand its glass packaging.

 Founded in 1983, the County Cork based company, which produces a wide range of high-end, home-made food products, decided to overhaul its current packaging and approached Beatson Clark for a bespoke solution.

-Beatson Clark – one of the leading glass packaging manufacturers in the UK – worked with Folláin’s marketing team to design and produce a 330 ml jar.
+Beatson Clark – one of the leading glass packaging manufacturers in the UK – worked with Folláin’s marketing team and David Fitz Design to create a 330 ml jar.
 The curved square jar will be used for Folláin’s range of preserves, pickles and relishes.

 Folláin – which is the Irish word for wholesome – predominantly sells its products into the Irish market but wanted to grow its sales in Europe, and felt the time had come to replace its standard glass jar with something more unique and premium in look and feel.